-Location Bourn Site name / address Bourn Airfield, Bourn Category of site: A new settlement Description of promoter's proposal New Village to the east of Cambourne with 3,500 dwellings, employment, retail, commercial uses, outdoor, commercial uses, outdoor recreation and park & ride Site area (hectares) 141.7 ha Site Number 057 Site description & context The site lies to the west of the settlements of Highfields and Caldecote, immediately south of the A428 trunk road (linking Cambridge with Bedford), to the north of the small settlement of Bourn, and to the east of the new settlement of Cambourne.
+Proforma Created July 2012 Proforma Last Updated August 2013.
+Incorporating more recent information that informed the allocation of the site in the Proposed Submission Local Plan including information published in the July 2013 Sustainability Appraisal and its audit trail.
+Location Bourn Site name / address Bourn Airfield, Bourn Category of site: A new settlement Description of promoter's proposal New Village to the east of Cambourne with 3,500 dwellings, employment, retail, commercial uses, outdoor, outdoor recreation and park & ride Site area (hectares) Updated August 2013 141.7 ha (the promoter's site is the same as the Major Development Site area included in the Proposed Submission Local Plan.
+A larger area for which it is proposed to prepare an Area Action Plan is also identified, which is 282 ha) Site Number 057 Site description & context The site lies to the west of the settlements of Highfields and Caldecote, immediately south of the A428 trunk road (linking Cambridge with Bedford), to the north of the small settlement of Bourn, and to the east of the new settlement of Cambourne.
 By virtue of the historic use of the site as an airfield it is essentially devoid of natural vegetation and accordingly is very open in nature.
 The only developed parts on the site comprise aircraft hangers, industrial buildings and outside storage areas.
 Site 238 considers same site but as an extension to Cambourne.
-Current or last use of the site Civil Aviation Authority Licensed Airfield for pilot training and private aircraft /Storage/Market/Agricultural Is the site Previously Developed Land?
+Current or last Civil Aviation Authority Licensed Airfield for pilot training and private use of the site aircraft /Storage/Market/Agricultural Is the site Previously Developed Land?
 Yes, partly Allocated for a non-residential use in the current development plan?
+No

-No Planning history Bourn Airfield was constructed for Bomber Command in 1940 as a satellite airfield for nearby Oakington.
+Bourn Airfield was constructed for Bomber Command in 1940 as a satellite airfield for nearby Oakington.
 The airfield remained in RAF hands until being passed on to Maintenance Command in 1947.
 By 1948 the station was closed.
 The last sections were sold off for agricultural use in 1961.
 2004, Local Plan - not included as a potential housing site.
 2007, Local Development Framework - not included as a potential housing site.

-Planning applications There have been a number of planning applications for creating a new settlement on this site.
-The last one was refused in 1994 (S/0144/94/O) which was for 3,000 dwellings.
-In 1992 a new settlement comprising 3,000 dwellings, industrial development, shopping and leisure facilities, education, social and recreation facilities was proposed (S/1635/92/O and S/1636/92/O).
+Planning applications Planning There have been a number of planning applications for creating a new settlement on this site.
+The last one was refused in 1994 history (S/0144/94/O) which was for 3,000 dwellings.
+In 1992 a new indically. settlement comprising 3,000 dwellings, industrial development, shopping and leisure facilities, education, social and recreation facilities was proposed (S/1635/92/O and S/1636/92/O).
 In 1989 a new settlement comprising of 3,000 dwellings was refused to include 50 acre business park, district shopping centre with superstore, community facilities, leisure facilities (including swimming pool and golf course), landscaping, public open space, community nature reserve drain (S/1109/89/O).
 There have been over the years a number of planning applications on the site for buildings and uses relating to its use as an airfield.
 In 1998 part of the main runway was given approval for use as open storage of dies (S/0225/98/F).
-Source of site Site suggested through call for sites
+Source of site The Major Development Site was suggested through the Call for (Updated August Sites.
+The larger AAP area was proposed in a representation by the 2013) promoter to the Issues & Options 1 consultation.